 How can I tell who is in an old family photograph?

-Similar to dating there are 4 clues that can help you identify a person in a photogragh:
+Similar to dating 4 clues can help you identify a person in a photograph:

 - Do you recognize anyone else?